Skip to Main Content

 4. Decimals = how many decimal places you want for each variable.

 5. Labels = The next column is Labels.
-In contrast to Variable names, which are more messy shorthand names, Labels are clean, nicer looking names you can give your variables.
+In contrast to Variable names, which are messy, shorthand names, Labels are clean, nicer looking names you can give your variables.
 Labels are also what will display in any tables or graphs you create.
-So if your variables have very non-descript names, like Q1 or Q2 or a series of random letters, be sure to add Labels so you don’t get confused when you’re running analyses.
+So if your variables have very non-descript names, like Q1 or Q2 or a series of random letters, be sure to add Labels so you don’t get confused when you’re running analyses or looking at the output.

 • Click on the right-hand side of a cell to see a little button with 3 dots appear.
 Click the 3 dots and then you'll see a popup window that allows you to add text names for each of your numeric values.
 You have to manually input each numeric value and associated text.